Parameterized complexity

+Setup

 Many problems have the following form: given an object x and a nonnegative integer k, does x have some property that depends on k?

 For instance, for the vertex cover problem, the parameter can be the number of vertices in the cover.
+The minimal vertex cover problem asks:

 In many applications, for example when modelling error correction, one can assume the parameter to be "small" compared to the total input size.
 Then it is challenging to find an algorithm that is exponential only in k, and not in the input size.

 In this way, parameterized complexity can be seen as two-dimensional complexity theory.
 This concept is formalized as follows:

 A parameterized problem is a language $L \subseteq \Sigma^* \times \N$, where $\Sigma$ is a finite alphabet.
 The second component is called the parameter of the problem.

 A parameterized problem L is fixed-parameter tractable if the question "$(x, k) \in L$?" can be decided in running time $f(k) \cdot |x|^{O(1)}$, where f is an arbitrary function depending only on k.
 The corresponding complexity class is called FPT.

 A parameterized problem uses the natural parameter when its parameter is the size of the solution to the problem.

 For example, there is an algorithm that solves the vertex cover problem in $O(kn + 1.274^k)$ time, where n is the number of vertices and k is the size of the vertex cover.
 This means that vertex cover is fixed-parameter tractable with the size of the solution as the parameter (its natural parameter).